Lucamiras/DengAI/README.md

 - **README.md**: Overview of the project, outcomes, and implementation notes (you're here!).

 ## Noteworthy
 - In this project, we are training the model on the entire dataset.
 In a previous version we used train and validation sets, but found that our validation score was almost never reflecting a real submission score increase.
-Due to this and the time series nature of the problem, we chose to train the model on the whole dataset.
-Others may disagree with this and return to
+Due to this and the time series nature of the problem, we chose to train the model on the whole dataset after first figuring out the best hyperparameters on a train-val-split of 80/20.

 ## Acknowledgements
 Thanks to Data Science Retreat, our teacher Paul Mora, as well as the team, Arian & Rahul.